-Like all grains and seeds, chia seeds do contain compounds called phytates that block the absorption of certain nutrients.
+Like all grains and seeds, chia seeds contain compounds called phytates that block the absorption of certain nutrients.
 These anti-nutrients are the reason that many ancient cultures soaked and fermented grains and seeds prior to eating them.
-This is also the reason that some people prefer to avoid chia seeds (and most other grains and seeds).
+This is also the reason that some people prefer to avoid them (and most other grains and seeds as well).

-As I typically use chia seeds as a thickener or added in moderation to recipes and not as the core part of a meal , I don’t worry too much about the phytate content in chia seeds.
-Some people do experience gastrointestinal distress from consuming chia seeds in large amounts, so of course, don’t eat them if this happens to you.
+Since I typically use chia seeds as a thickener or added in moderation to recipes and not as the core part of a meal, I don’t worry too much about their phytate content.
+Some people experience gastrointestinal distress from consuming chia seeds in large amounts, so of course, don’t eat them if this happens to you.

 How to Use Chia Seeds

-Chia seeds can be used in various ways in recipes and added to favorite foods.
-Depending on the texture you want to accomplish, there are several ways to use chia seeds:
+Chia seeds can be used in various recipes and added to favorite foods.
+Depending on the texture you want to accomplish, there are several ways to use them:

 Most sources recommend soaking chia seeds for the most benefit.
 Since they are hydrophilic, they will attract water in the body if not soaked or added to liquid, so if you choose not to soak them, it is best to drink a lot of liquids after consuming them.
-Additionally, at least one person has gotten chia seeds lodged in his throat after attempting to consume them dry, so it not recommended to consume them unsoaked (and they are difficult to chew!).
+Additionally, at least one person has gotten chia seeds lodged in his throat after attempting to consume them dry, so it is not recommended to consume them un-soaked (they are difficult to chew).

 Another way to use them in recipes is to grind them up into a fine powder.
 This is especially helpful when you are using them as a thickener or want to get the benefits without changing the texture of a food.
 There is also some evidence that it may be easier for the body to absorb chia seeds when they are powdered before eating.
 See below for ways to incorporate ground chia seeds as an egg substitute or thickener.